cb-geo/mpm-doc/user/postprocess/hdf5.md

 # HDF5

-The CB-Geo mpm code writes HDF5 data of partices at each output time step.
+The CB-Geo mpm code writes HDF5 data of particles at each output time step.
 The HDF5 data can be read using Python / Pandas.
 If `pandas` package is not installed, run `pip3 install pandas`.

 To read a particles HDF5 data, for example `particles00.h5` at step 0: